 Advantest relies on patents, utility model rights, design rights, trademarks and copyrights obtained in various countries to actively protect its proprietary rights.
 For instance, with respect to the device interface market, Advantest has taken legal action based on its patent and utility model rights against manufacturers that sell replicas of Advantest's products and, in some instances, has obtained injunctions against sales of such replicas.
+Advantest's business could have a material adverse effect upon Advantest's market share and business results if Advantest is unable to protect its proprietary rights.

-However, in general, it is difficult for Advantest to gain access to, and investigate, the products believed to infringe on its intellectual property rights.
+While, in general, it is difficult for Advantest to gain access to, and investigate, the products believed to infringe on its intellectual property rights.
 Therefore, Advantest cannot ensure that its intellectual property rights will provide meaningful protection of its proprietary rights.

 Nevertheless, Advantest is focused on protecting its intellectual property rights from third party infringement and will continue to monitor and enforce its rights.

 s.
-The labor market is very competitive, and Advantest's business could have a material adverse effect upon Advantest's business results and financial condition if Advantest is unable to hire and retain diverse technical experts and important staff in management
+The labor market is very competitive, and Advantest's business could have a material adverse effect upon Advantest's business operations and business results if Advantest is unable to hire and retain diverse technical experts and important staff for operations